giollimirgia/litter_thesis/README.md

 - DINO: https://github.com/facebookresearch/dino.git
 - STEGO: https://github.com/mhamilton723/STEGO.git

-Both the repository and code are still being cleaned and updated.
+Both the repository and code are being cleaned up and updated.
 More code can be found in the ```development``` branch.